jerryli27/TwinGAN/docs/training.md

 #### Can I use multiple GPUs?

 Yes, but the code does not officially support multi-gpu training and you may encounter some bugs.
+All models provided in this repo are trained on 1 GPU.

 To train with two GPUs on the same machine, you can add the following flags:
 ```